RoboticBase/core/docs/minikube/3_configure_fiware.md

 MacBook-Pro.local
 ```

-* open terminal3 and start `turtlesim_operator` (ZZZZZZZZZZZZ is the password of "turtlesim", and "HHHHHHHHHH" is the `hostname` of host pc)
+* open terminal3 and start `fiware-ros-turtlesim` (ZZZZZZZZZZZZ is the password of "turtlesim", and "HHHHHHHHHH" is the `hostname` of host pc)
 ```bash
 ros-terminal3:$ cd ~/ros_ws
 ros-terminal3:$ catkin_make